VerbruggenD/Cloud_comp_tasks/group ride app - Websockets nodeJS/Readme.md

 ## Delivery

-This project is wrapped in a docker image which can be downloaded and ran with the following commands:
+This project is wrapped in a docker image on docker hub which can be downloaded and ran with the following commands:

 ````
 docker pull dieterverbruggen/cloud_computing:group_ride_app